scaffold-eth/se-2-challenges/README.md

 > 💬 Meet other builders working on this challenge and get help in the [Challenge 2 Telegram](https://t.me/joinchat/IfARhZFc5bfPwpjq) or the [Challenge 2 Discord](https://discord.com/channels/778001331091800065/859867436957171732)!

-🧫 Everything starts by ✏️ Editing `YourToken.sol` in `packages/hardhat/contracts`

 ---

 ## Checkpoint 0: 📦 Install 📚